-Item Operation Class of airspace Capability and Requirements Column 1 Column 2 Column 3 for a VFR flight.
+Item Operation Class of airspace Capability and Requirements Column 1 Column 2 Column 3 not required to transmit ADS-B OUT for a VFR flight.
 Note An EC device may be operated concurrently with a Mode A/C, or a Mode S transponder (other than one that is transmitting ADS-B).